Basewq/XenkoProofOfConcepts/MultiplayerExample/readme.md

 ### This proof of concept is still a work in progress, with the following issues:
 - Client side prediction somewhat implemented.
 There are still bugs, eg. jumping near stairs/cliffs has animation issues.
 - Minor jittering seems to still occur on local and remote players, despite rendering interpolation, so further investigation is required.
-- Client application running as local or listen server.
-Some initial groundwork is in place to handle this, however additional code implementation & testing is still required to actually get it working.
 - Over-engineered code, and lots of debug code lying around.
 Requires some general cleanup.